 In 2005, we recorded charges associated with the stock options that were eligible for re-pricing under a tender offer initiated in June 2003.
 All replacement options, as well as the eligible options that were not surrendered under the original offer to exchange, were treated for financial reporting purposes as variable awards.
-Therefore, for the period prior to adoption of FAS 123(R), we recorded a non-cash charge, generally for the intrinsic value of the options as they vested, utilizing the accelerated vesting method, reflecting increases and decreases (down to, but not below, the exercise price) in the price of our common stock as compensation expense (recovery) in connection with the replacement options and the eligible options that were not exchanged.
-For the three months ended June 30, 2005, we recorded non-cash compensation expense of approximately \$715,000 related to all employee options eligible for replacement options.
-This expense resulted from the increase in the market price of our common stock during the period.
-For the six months ended June 30, 2005, we recorded a non-cash compensation recovery of approximately \$551,000 related to all employee options eligible for replacement options.
-The recovery resulted from the decrease in the market price of our common stock during the six-month period ended June 30, 2005.
-For periods after the adoption of SFAS 123(R), we are continuing to account for the repriced options prior to the adoption of SFAS 123(R) in accordance with provisions of SFAS 123.
-In May 2006, our board of directors approved a plan to grant new options in August 2006 to employees who hold repriced options that expire in the same period.
-We will record stock-based compensation expense relating to the new options in the third quarter of 2006.
+Therefore, for the period prior to adoption of SFAS 123(R), we recorded a non-cash charge, generally for the intrinsic value of the options as they vested, utilizing the accelerated vesting method, reflecting increases and decreases (down to, but not below, the exercise price) in the price of our common stock as compensation expense (recovery) in connection with the replacement options and the eligible options that were not exchanged.
+For the three and nine months ended September 30, 2005, we recorded non-cash compensation expense of approximately \$633,000 and \$82,000 respectively, related to all employee options eligible for replacement options.
+The expense resulted from the increase in the market price of our common stock during the three and nine-month periods ended September 30, 2005.
+For periods after the adoption of SFAS 123(R), we continue to account for the repriced options prior to the adoption of SFAS 123(R) in accordance with provisions of SFAS 123.
+In August 2006, our board of directors granted new options to employees, non-employee directors and consultants who held repriced options that had expired in August 2006.
+We granted approximately 179,000 options with an exercise price of \$9.56 per share.
+The options vested 50% at the date of the grant and the remaining 50% will vest monthly over two years.
+We recorded stock-based compensation expense of approximately \$616,000 relating to these new options that vested during the period ended September 30, 2006.

-We also record charges associated with options granted to consultants reflecting the fair value valuation and periodic fair value remeasurement of outstanding consultant options under EITF 96-18, "Accounting for Equity Instruments That are Issued to Other Than Employees for Acquiring, or in Conjunction with Selling Goods or Services."
+We also record charges associated with options granted to consultants reflecting the fair value valuation and periodic fair value remeasurement of outstanding consultant options under Emerging Issues Task Force No. 96-18, "Accounting for Equity Instruments That are Issued to Other Employees for Acquiring, or in Conjunction with Selling Goods or Services," or EITF 96-18.
 The valuation is based upon the current market value of our common stock and other assumptions, including the expected future volatility of our stock price, risk-free interest rate and expected term.
-For consultant options granted in 2006, we amortize stock-based compensation using a straight-line attribution method consistent with the method used for employees and with the attribution election we made upon adoption of FAS 123(R).
+For consultant options granted in 2006, we amortize stock-based compensation using a straight-line attribution method consistent with the method used for employees and with the attribution election we made upon adoption of SFAS 123(R).
 For options granted prior to January 1, 2006, we used the accelerated method for expensing stock-based compensation, which was the method we used prior to adoption.
 We expect to see continued fluctuations in the future as a portion of these options are remeasured based on the changes in the current market price of our common stock.